Palm Centro: Telstra

-Telstra Australia has seen the Centro offered via prepaid only.
+Telstra Australia saw the Centro offered via prepaid only.

-Good Gear Guide writes: "The first smartphone with a full QWERTY keyboard to be sold in Australia on pre-paid".
-The device is white; but, unlike the green number pad seen on AT&T's Centro, this version has a grey number pad.
+Good Gear Guide wrote: "The first smartphone with a full QWERTY keyboard to be sold in Australia on prepaid".
+The device was white, but, unlike the green number pad seen on AT&T's Centro, this version had a grey number pad.

 Rogers Wireless

-Rogers Wireless (Canada) announced that it would be carrying the Palm Centro as of June 10, 2008.
-It is available only in dark blue.
+Rogers Wireless (Canada) announced that it would carry the Palm Centro from June 10, 2008.
+It was available only in dark blue.
 For new activations on a three-year $45+ plan, the Centro initially sold for $299.99.
 For renewals on any three-year voice-and-data plan, it sold for $199.99.

 Unlocked GSM

-On June 25, 2008, an Unlocked GSM version of the Centro was released for use on all 850/900/1800/1900 MHz GSM telephone networks.
-It is available in Glacier White with grey keyboard accents.
+On June 25, 2008, an unlocked GSM version of the Centro was released for use on all 850/900/1800/1900 MHz GSM telephone networks.
+It was available in Glacier White with grey keyboard accents.

 Bell Mobility

-As of February 2, 2009, a CDMA version of the Palm Centro in Midnight Black was released on the Bell Mobility network.
+On February 2, 2009, a CDMA version of the Palm Centro in Midnight Black was released on the Bell Mobility network.
 The phone sold for $49.95 with a new activation on a 3-year $45+ voice and data package.
-This version of the Centro runs on a 1xRTT/1xEV–DO (Rel.
+This version of the Centro ran on a 1xRTT/1xEV–DO (Rel.
 0) 3G network.

 Popularity

-On July 29, 2008, Palm announced they have sold over two million Centros.
-According to AdMob, as of August 2008, the Palm Centro was the second-ranked US smartphone based on internet traffic, responsible for 78% of the traffic on Palm devices; it fell to fourth in February 2009, responsible for 86% of Palm traffic.
+On July 29, 2008, Palm announced they had sold over two million Centros.
+According to AdMob, in August 2008, the Palm Centro was the second-ranked US smartphone based on internet traffic, responsible for 78% of the traffic on Palm devices; it fell to fourth in February 2009, responsible for 86% of Palm traffic.

 Advertising

-In December 2008, Palm created a holiday advertising campaign, introducing a new version of Santa Claus, called "Claus", and complemented the TV spots with a Facebook page, viral videos and original music in download form.
+In December 2008, Palm created a holiday advertising campaign, introducing a new version of Santa Claus, called "Claus", and complemented the TV spots with a Facebook page, viral videos, and original music in download form.